afters/couch-incarnate/README.md

 Couch Incarnate
 ===============

-CouchDB views in DB-form; for chaining map-reduce operations.
+A CouchDB tool for maintaining views of views (AKA chaining map-reduce operations).

-(This is by no means production-ready.
-See 'caveats' at the bottom.)

 ## Installation ##
 *   create the 'log' directory as detailed in the 'conf' file